The Definitive List for Mobile Photography Editing on Android

 Add in a slew customization options makes this a must have app.

 Pro HDR Camera – I have tried numerous HDR cameras on Android, and time and again I come back to this one.
 It exposes three images, one at high exposure, one at normal, and one at low exposure, and combines these into a real HDR image.
 After it has done so, you have a number of adjustment controls available, such as contrast, brightness, saturation, etc, to play around with.
 You can save each of these adjustments before closing the app.
 A tripod or stand (or a real steady hand) are recommended with this one.
+See all of my work related to this app here.

 Updates To The List